openedx/edx-platform/docs/decisions/0017-assets-without-python.rst

      - ``paver update_assets``

        Paver task wrapping a call to the standard Django `collectstatic <https://docs.djangoproject.com/en/4.1/ref/contrib/staticfiles/#collectstati>`_ command.
 It adds ``--noinput`` and a list of ``--ignore`` file patterns to the command call.

+       (This command also builds assets.
+The *collect* action could not be run on its own without calling pavelib's Python interface.)

      - ``./manage.py lms collectstatic --noinput && ./manage.py cms collectstatic --noinput``